Azure-Samples/azure-search-dotnet-samples/quickstart-keyword-search/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This sample demonstrates the fundamentals of vector search, including creating a vector index, loading documents with embeddings, and running vector and hybrid queries.
+This sample demonstrates the fundamentals of creating, loading, and querying a search index for full-text search, also known as keyword search.
+The index is modeled on a subset of the hotels dataset, which has been reduced for readability and comprehension.

 ## What's in this sample